unref-ptr/lwIOLink/Readme.md

 - Recover device after disconnection
 - Events

+## Caveats

+- The scope of this library is to build light-weight IO-Link devices.
+- It is not intended to use for production as it will probably not conform to the spec.
+- The library is not intended to be use to read IO-Link devices.
+You will need to develop your own IO-Link Master stack (which is out of the scope of this project).
+- There is no IODD available.
+The library is used to test the communication protocol.
+Please consult the IO-Link [IODD spec]([IODD](https://io-link.com/share/Downloads/Spec-IODD/IO_Device_Description_V1.1_Specification.zip)) to generate your own IODD.

 ### TODO

+#### Low Priority

-- ISDU (?).
-ISDU processing is complex, left to any highly motivated developer out there to contribute ;)
+- ISDU: ISDU processing requires to follow the IO-Link spec. and its state machines...left to any highly motivated developer out there to contribute ;)
-- Data Storage (?)
-Also Complex as it depends on ISDU.
+- Data Storage: Depends on ISDU, and it requires a HAL to access non-volatile storage.

 ## Tested Arduino Targets